reselbob/simple-node-grpc/server/README.md

     double result = 1;
 }

-/* Describes the request for a repeated value
+/* Describes the request for a chattered value
- @value, the string to repeat
+ @value, the string to chatter
- @limit, the number of times to repeat
+ @limit, the number of times to chatter
  */
-message RepeatRequest {
+message ChatterRequest {
     string value = 1;
     int32 limit = 2;
 }

-/* Describes the response for a repeated value
+/* Describes the response for a chattered value
- @value, the repeated string
+ @value, the chattered string
- @counter, the ordinal position in the response stream */ message RepeatResponse {
+ @counter, the ordinal position in the response stream */ message ChatterResponse {
     string value = 1;
     int32 counter = 2;
 }